What are cultural values? Cultural competence

 Components and fragments of architectural, historical monuments and monuments of monumental art

-Manuscripts, documentary monuments, archives, including phono, photo and film archives created more than 50 years ago
+Manuscripts, documentary monuments, archives, including sound, photo and film archives created more than 50 years ago

-Unique and rare musical instruments, including author's folk instruments, created more than 50 years ago (with the exception of factory-made (manufactory) musical instruments, including folk instruments (balalaikas, domras, button accordions, etc.)).
-For bowed string instruments (violin, viola, cello, double bass) and bows that are not unique and rare, a passport can be issued in which the Ministry of Culture of Russia or its territorial departments for the preservation of cultural property make the following entry: "Rossvyazokhrankultura (or its territorial department) confirms that this musical instrument/bow is not subject to the Law of the Russian Federation of April 15, 1993 N 4804-1 "On the export and import of cultural property" and can be exported without issuing a certificate for the right to export cultural property from the territory of the Russian Federation.
-This entry is certified by the signature of the official and the seal of Rossvyazokhrankultura or its territorial department.
+Unique and rare musical instruments, including original folk instruments created more than 50 years ago (with the exception of factory-made musical instruments, including folk instruments (balalaikas, domras, button accordions, etc.)).
+For stringed bowed instruments (violin, viola, cello, double bass) and bows that are not unique and rare, a passport may be issued in which the Ministry of Culture of Russia or its territorial departments for the preservation of cultural property makes the following entry: “Rossvyazohrankultura (or its territorial department) confirms that this musical instrument/bow is not subject to the Law of the Russian Federation of April 15, 1993 N 4804-1 “On the Export and Import of Cultural Property” and can be exported without issuing a certificate for the right to export cultural property from the territory of the Russian Federation.”
+This record is certified by the signature of an official and the seal of Rossvyazohrankultura or its territorial administration.

-Postage stamps (postage stamps and blocks), stamped postcards and envelopes, tax and similar stamps over 50 years old
+Postage stamps (postage stamps and blocks), stamped postage cards and envelopes, tax and similar stamps dating back more than 50 years

 Coins, bonds, banknotes and securities created over 50 years ago

-Ancient orders and medals (with the exception of personal awards, for which there are order books or award certificates exported by the recipient himself or his heirs, as well as badges), as well as commemorative and award signs, desktop medals and seals created more than 50 years ago
+Ancient orders and medals (except personal awards, for the wearing of which there are order books or award certificates, exported by the recipient himself or his heirs, as well as badges), as well as memorial and award signs, table medals and seals created more than 50 years ago

-Rare specimens and collections of flora and fauna, subjects of interest to such fields of science as anatomy, paleontology and mineralogy, including:
+Rare specimens and collections of flora and fauna, objects of interest to such fields of science as anatomy, paleontology and mineralogy, including:

-plants, animals and their parts, regardless of the method of preservation (including herbaria, stuffed animals, shells, etc.)
+plants, animals and their parts, regardless of the method of preservation (including herbariums, stuffed animals, shells, etc.)

 artificial or natural preparations of whole organisms (including fossils), individual organs, their parts or systems

-remains of fossil organisms and/or their parts (including their imprints), regardless of state of preservation
+remains of fossil organisms and/or their parts (including their prints), regardless of preservation

 samples and collections of minerals (except synthetic), rocks and natural non-crystalline substances of terrestrial and extraterrestrial origin